Skip to Main Content

 Useful Background Resources

-Legislative Process Overview from Congress.gov includes a diagram and a 5-minute video (with transcript) about the legislative process, as well as links to short videos on topics such as Committee Consideration and Resolving Differences.
-The "Other Resources" menu offers a Glossary of Legislative Terms and additional House and Senate Resources.
+Legislative Process Overview from Congress.gov includes a diagram and a 5-minute video overview (with transcript) of the legislative process, as well as links to other short videos on topics such as Committee Consideration and Resolving Differences.
+The "Other Resources" menu on the left offers a Glossary of Legislative Terms and additional House and Senate Resources.

 Compiling a Federal Legislative History: A Beginner's Guide is a research guide created by the Library of Congress that focuses on relevant documents and sources of federal legislative histories.